marcinooo/robot-framework-state-machine/README.rst

 Usage
 =====

-An example of using the library for LED blinking (of course, the library was created based on complex tasks :wink:).
+An example of using the library for LED blinking (of course, the library was created for more complex tasks :wink:).

 .. code:: robotframework